What is a research proposal?

 This is a thorough review of existing academic literature about your topic.
 It will include many, or possibly most, of the sources you will use in the thesis.
 Summarise the key theories, concepts and findings from previous studies that have added to your thinking about this subject.
 Explain the reason for why you intend to consult these sources and why examining them will contribute to your research.
 Identify any gaps or areas that have not been properly addressed, and which your research intends to explore.

-To explain why your chosen area is worthy of research, there are many phrases that are typically found in this part of a thesis proposal.
+To explain why your chosen topic is important, you will see many common phrases in this part of a thesis proposal.
 They include phrases like:

 “The literature in the field strongly indicates that further research is necessary [on my chosen topic].”